AndreaDejanGrande/Triglav/doc/FAQ.md

 ## Is this a virus?

-`sgminer` may be packaged with other trojan scripts and some antivirus software is falsely accusing sgminer.exe as being the actual virus, rather than whatever it is being packaged with.
-If you had built sgminer yourself, then you do not have a virus on your computer.
-Complain to your antivirus software company..
+`Triglav` may be packaged with other trojan scripts and some antivirus software is falsely accusing triglav.exe as being the actual virus, rather than whatever it is being packaged with.
+If you had built Triglav yourself, then you do not have a virus on your computer.
+Complain to your antivirus software company...

 ## GUI version?